therightstuff/aws-cdk-js-dev-guide/README.md

 - simple: a stateless function
 - layer: a function that uses packages in a lambda layer
 - documentdb: a function with handlers for storing and retrieving data
+  - NOTE: `timeToLiveAttribute` has been used in the example to set a TTL on test data.
+Remove this attribute for persistent data.

 If the lambda functions must return responses in the following format: